Year 2024 Assessment Schedule

 USD 1400 per person which covers the following:

-- USD 710: for tuition which includes: provision and maintenance of the slide bank, training materials including printing, facilitation and coordination, laboratory supplies and use of equipment and training facilities
+- USD 710: for tuition which includes: provision and maintenance of the slide bank, training materials including course coordination, laboratory supplies and use of equipment and training facilities

 - USD 90: for lunch, tea and snacks – this cost is additional to tuition